 As with most states, Georgia is in the midst of a struggle with drug abuse and record numbers of lives are being lost, especially to drugs like heroin and other opioids.
 The problem is more than out of hand, and individuals, families, communities and policy makers are doing their best to cope.
-One of the best things they can do is to promote addiction treatment programs and make more drug rehabs available to those who need them.
+One of the best things they can do is to promote addiction treatment programs and make more best drug rehabs and alcohol rehabs in Georgia available to those who need them.

 For some people, finding the right rehab in Georgia isn’t that easy.
 From being led in many different and often overwhelming directions to having repeated unsuccessful attempts at treatment, thousands of people in the state are still looking for help each year.